experiandataquality/aperture-data-studio-sdk/README.md

 #### initialise

-The `initialise` method initialises the view and is therefore where you would set up your output columns.
+The `initialise` method initializes the view and is therefore where you would set up your output columns.
 You may want to add some columns or replace values in an existing column.
 You can use the `ColumnManager` class for this.

 An example of using the column manager to add a column is below.
 Here the column manager clears the columns, gets the column selected by the user and adds a column next to it.